 Properly configured WiFi Enterprise clients will reject unknown certificates, however many devices do not offer proper configuration and may either blindly accept new certificates, or prompt the user to accept the certificate.

-Evil Enterprise and captured clients
+Evil Enterprise AP and Handshakes

 Once configured, the Evil Enterprise will capture the challenge data or full passwords of clients which connect, depending on the authentication method used.